-A bespoke programme of activities is developed to support the intended outcomes for each Visiting Scholar.
+We are happy to offer opportunities for visiting scholars to spend a period of, usually, four to six months with us.
+These opportunities are particularly attractive for those with support from their home countries for a period of scholarship or sabbatical study.
+A bespoke programme of activities will be developed for each individual Visiting Scholar to support their intended outcomes.
 The nature of the placement can vary from specific research projects, to skills development.
 For example, we can support research, applied research, evaluation, capacity building, upskilling, programme/short course development and training.

 Read about recent visiting scholars.